 Learn the difference – Great Britain vs UK vs Britain vs England

 The British Isles are a group of islands in the North Atlantic Ocean comprising Great Britain (explained next), Ireland, and over six thousand smaller islands.
-British isles are a part of Europe and are among the most populated archipelagos in the world.
+The British Isles are a part of Europe and are among the most populated archipelagos in the world.

 |Area||130,279 square kilometers|

 |Area||20,779 square kilometers|

 Republic of Ireland

 |Population||5.15 million (2022)|

 Great Britain is the largest island in the British Isles.
 It is also the ninth-largest island in the world with an area of 209,331 square kilometers/80,823 square miles.
 Great Britain comprises of England, Wales, and Scotland.

 The word Britain is derived from the word Britannia which Romans used to call the region what is now the countries of England and Wales.
 Nowadays the term Britain is used loosely and often used for Great Britain.